Robert M. Pirsig: Career

 In 1974, Pirsig was awarded a Guggenheim Fellowship.
 This allowed him to work on a follow-up.
 For this book he developed a value-based metaphysics, Metaphysics of Quality, that challenges our subject–object view of reality.

-In 1991, the book, Lila: An Inquiry into Morals, was published Bantam Books.
+In 1991, the book, Lila: An Inquiry into Morals, was published by Bantam Books.
 This time the narrator is 'the captain' of a sailboat, following on from where Zen and the Art of Motorcycle Maintenance left off.
 Lila was not as commercially successful as his first book, but Pirsig felt it was the more important.
 He remained frustrated by what he saw as a lack of engagement in the philosophical ideas he put forward, including ideas from William James Sidis and James Verne Dusenberry.

-Personal life
+Personal life and death

 Robert Pirsig married Nancy Ann James on May 10, 1954.
 They had two sons: Chris, born in 1956, and Theodore (Ted), born in 1958.

 Pirsig had a mental breakdown and spent time in and out of psychiatric hospitals between 1961 and 1963.
 He was diagnosed with schizophrenia and treated with electroconvulsive therapy on numerous occasions, a treatment he discusses in Zen and the Art of Motorcycle Maintenance.
 Nancy sought a divorce during this time; they formally separated in 1976 and divorced in 1978.
 On December 28, 1978, Pirsig married Wendy Kimball in Tremont, Maine.

-In 1979, his son Chris, who figured prominently in Zen and the Art of Motorcycle Maintenance, was fatally stabbed in a mugging outside the San Francisco Zen Center at the age of 22.
+In 1979, his son Chris, who figured prominently in Zen and the Art of Motorcycle Maintenance, was fatally stabbed in a mugging outside the San Francisco Zen Center; he was 22 years old.
 Pirsig discusses this tragedy in an afterword to subsequent editions of Zen and the Art of Motorcycle Maintenance, writing that he and his second wife Wendy Kimball decided not to abort the child they conceived in 1980 because he believed that this unborn child – later their daughter Nell – was a continuation of the "life pattern" that Chris had occupied.

-Death

-Pirsig died aged 88, at his home in South Berwick, Maine, on April 24, 2017, after a period of failing health.
+On April 24, 2017, after a period of failing health, Pirsig died at age 88 at his home in South Berwick, Maine.